Azure/cortana-intelligence-customer360/README.md

 Using SparkSQL on Azure HDInsight the solution can perform feature engineering related steps like data wrangling, cross system query execution to bring in the referential data, and perform ETL to build a consolidated dataset.
 This consolidated dataset is then stored in the underlying Azure Storage (via a WASB connection) of the cluster, in preparation for ML.

-A pre-trained ML model is invoked into a Microsoft R Server instance which is also on the same HDInsight cluster, to classify what category of product a user is likely to purchase from.
+A pre-trained ML model is invoked into a Microsoft R Server instance which is also on the same HDInsight cluster, to classify what category of product a user is likely to purchase from in the future.
 Since Microsoft R Server runs on the HDI cluster, the movement of raw data is minimized.

 This solution contains materials to help both technical and business audiences understand the solution.
 All components are can be deployed and built on [Azure][4].